hvvivek/CrimeInTheUS/index.md

 ## Literature Review/Related Work
 **Marriage and Crime**
-In an article we found around marriage and crime rates, the author mainly discusses the social/cultural effects of crime rates.<br>
+>In an article we found around marriage and crime rates, the author mainly discusses the social/cultural effects of crime rates.
 Forrest, Walter.
 “Marriage Helps Reduce Crime.”
 The Conversation.
 Accessed December 7, 2017.
 [Marriage and Crime](http://theconversation.com/marriage-helps-reduce-crime-3576)

 **Real Estate and Crime**